mvodanovic/wordpress-project/README.md

 ```

-## Certificate renewal using Let's Encrypt
+## Certificate renewal using Lets Encrypt

 * Renewals cen simply be done by running `certbot renew` with the certificates generated with webroot renewal.
 * Script `bin/certbot_post_hook.sh` should be run after each successful renewal.